elunna/nerfhack-changelog/README.md

 If a player comes across a deck of cards that they have no use for, they can #tip the deck to empty it, yielding a potentially large stack of razor cards.

 #### Zappable cards
 Zap cards, which function as one-use wands, can drop when cartomancers kill monsters.
 These cards have a 0% generation chance for other roles, meaning only cartomancers will encounter them.
 Cursed zap cards have a chance to backfire like wands, but they cannot explode.
-Playing zap cards requires 5 energy per card.
+Playing zap cards requires 10 energy per card.

-Since cartomancers receive so many zap cards, wands have been completely removed from the random item drops in the main dungeon.
+Cartomancers will never see wands generate.
+Anytime a wand would spawn it is instead replaced with its equivalent zap card.
 It's important to note that monsters can and will use both zap and summon cards against the player, so it's crucial to collect them as soon as they drop.

 #### Spellcasting overhaul
 Cartomancers do not learn spells in the traditional way, meaning they cannot acquire spells from starting books, reading spellbooks, or receiving gifts from gods.
 Instead, they cast spells instantaneously by reading rulebooks.
 These rulebooks generate with 4-5 charges, and each reading consumes one charge.
 Once all charges are used, the rulebook is consumed and disappears.